foundersandcoders/fac-access/programmes/fac-intro/Week-3/README.md

 **_Before session starts:_**

 - _Take attendance_
-- _Check for social media permissions (let participants know that we'll be taking photos of the session and using them on social media - if they wpuld not like us to use their picture on social media, then they should find a moment to let a mentor know)_
+- _Check for social media permissions (let participants know that we'll be taking photos of the session and using them on social media - if they would not like us to use their picture on social media, then they should find a moment to let a mentor know)_

 **Intro** :wave: